 Plastics Engineering 3

-Stage 5 In Stage 4, students carry out an individual project.
-Advanced modules focus on engineering design, analysis and materials
+Stage 5 Students carry out an individual project.
+Advanced modules focus on engineering design, analysis and materials.

 Professional Studies 4